 16. Samurai Shodown II

 The gameplay is just sublime.
 While most fighting games from the age tried to imitate “Street Fighter” or “Mortal Kombat,” this game was one among the few to travel its on way, making the sport about pacing instead of blood, guts and hyper-fast fisticuffs.
 The combat system is so nuanced and rewarding, with numerous nice, cerebral touches — it’s the first game within the genre to showcase parrying, after all.
-But as i was saying earlier, it isn’t one thing that creates this game so memorable of these years later. it is the visuals, and the subtle musical cues and therefore the smooth animations, and therefore the attention to the detail, and tremendously designed characters, all boiled together into an undeniably gorgeous goulash of sheer technical extremely impressive.
+But as I was saying earlier, it isn’t one thing that creates this game so memorable of these years later.
+It is the visuals, and the subtle musical cues and therefore the smooth animations and tremendously designed characters, all boiled together into an undeniably gorgeous goulash of sheer technical extremely impressive.

 17. World Heroes Perfect

 The game itself might not be perfect per se, but as far as World Heroes titles go, there’s none better than this mid ‘90s redux.
 To be fair, the World Heroes franchise has always kind of been one among the redheaded stepchildren of the SNK fighting game family.
 World Heroes Perfect is one among the best neo geo fighting games.
 A globe hopping hook that strongly resembles another popular Clinton era brawler, tons of coin-op enthusiasts tended to write the first two World Heroes games off, which is a real shame.
 This title is essentially a hyper-polished re-release of “World Heroes 2,” with practically every character within the franchise included as a playable fighter.
 Hence yes, the game is damn spectacular too, in case you were wondering.